MicrosoftDocs/dynamics365smb-docs/business-central/ui-organization-switch.md

 ---
-title: Switching to Another Company or Environment | Microsoft Docs
+title: Switching to Another Company or Environment
 description: If you do work for multiple organizations, you can quickly switch between the environments and companies.
 author: bholtorf

 ms.topic: conceptual
-ms.search.keywords: environments, companies, tenants, organization ms.date: 10/04/2021
+ms.search.keywords: environments, companies, tenants, organization ms.search.form: 9020, 9022, 9027, 9018
+ms.date: 10/04/2021
 ms.author: bholtorf